code-423n4/docs/roles/judges/README.md

 Yes—but in the interest of impartiality, they must forgo any awards they would have received for their findings in said audit.

+Teams that include the judge/validator are also ineligible for awards in such cases, to avoid conflict of interest.

 ## Staff oversight of judges

 Judges' decisions and performance are reviewed and overseen by senior members of Code4rena staff.